5/1/25

 Sermon

-For those who are ill at home or in hospital: especially those known to us…
+For all who suffer in body, mind, or spirit, remembering especially those we know who are ill at home or in the hospital:

 -

-And others we may name out loud or in our hearts…
+and those we may name out loud or in our hearts:

 -